 A thorough analysis will tell you what nutrient deficiencies are present, the pH level of the soil, soil texture or type, and the percent of organic matter that is present.
 If you have never done this it might be a good idea to have one done in a lab.
-There are many places that will do this for a nominal fee.
+Many places will do this for a nominal fee.
 We recommend contacting your County Extension Office for information.
 Also, most home improvement stores or garden centers sell kits that you can either send away to a lab or do at home yourself.
-Also simple garden gadgets such as our Bosmere pH, moisture and light meters are helpful.
+Also simple garden gadgets such as our Soil Moisture / PH / Light Meter are helpful.

 Nutrient deficiencies occur because plants use up the nutrients over time, nutrients leach out of the soil through rain and irrigation, and often the pH level is inadequate for proper uptake of nutrients from the soil